 you can order a consular birth registration certificate

-You can still apply for a UK passport for your child even if you do not register the birth in the UK.
+You can still apply for a UK passport for your child (external link) even if you do not register the birth in the UK.